 Your heart is a pump.
-It's a muscular organ about the size of your fist, situated slightly left of center in your chest.
-Your heart is divided into the right and the left side.
-The division prevents oxygen-rich blood from mixing with oxygen-poor blood.
-Oxygen-poor blood returns to the heart after circulating through your body.
+It's a muscular organ about the size of your fist, located slightly left of center in your chest.
+Your heart is divided into the right and the left sides.

-Four valves within your heart keep your blood moving the right way by opening only one way and only when they need to.
-To function properly, the valve must be formed properly, must open all the way and must close tightly so there's no leakage.
+Four heart valves keep your blood moving the right way by opening only one way and only when they need to.
+To work properly, the valves must be formed properly, must open all the way and must close tightly so there's no leakage.
 The four valves are:

-A beating heart contracts and relaxes in a continuous cycle.
+A beating heart squeezes (contracts) and relaxes in a continuous cycle.

-During relaxation (diastole), the ventricles are filled with blood coming from the upper chambers (left and right atria).
+- During relaxation (diastole), the ventricles are filled with blood coming from the upper chambers (left and right atria).

-Your heart's electrical wiring keeps it beating, which controls the continuous exchange of oxygen-rich blood with oxygen-poor blood.
+Your heart's electrical wiring keeps it beating.
+Your heartbeat controls the continuous exchange of oxygen-rich blood with oxygen-poor blood.
 This exchange keeps you alive.

-Causes of cardiovascular disease
+Causes of coronary artery disease

 Causes of heart arrhythmia

-Common causes of abnormal heart rhythms (arrhythmias) or conditions that can lead to arrhythmias include:
+Common causes of arrhythmias or conditions that can lead to arrhythmias include:

-Heart defects you're born with (congenital heart defects)
+- Heart defects you're born with (congenital heart defects)

-High blood pressure
+- High blood pressure

-Some over-the-counter medications, prescription medications, dietary supplements and herbal remedies
+- Some over-the-counter medications, prescription medications, dietary supplements and herbal remedies

-Valvular heart disease
+- Valvular heart disease

-However, in a heart that's diseased or deformed, the heart's electrical impulses may not properly start or travel through the heart, making arrhythmias more likely to develop.
+In a healthy person with a normal, healthy heart, it's unlikely for a deadly arrhythmia to develop without some outside trigger, such as an electrical shock or the use of illegal drugs.
+However, in a heart that's diseased or deformed, the heart's electrical signals may not properly start or travel through the heart, making arrhythmias more likely to develop.